 4. Chefs making news: Amy DiBiase now oversees The Shores in La Jolla, working with executive chef Bernard Guillas; Paul McCabe left his executive chef duties at Del Mar’s Kitchen 1540 for a partnership with the owners of Rancho Santa Fe’s Delicias; Jason Maitland left Flavor del Mar and will open Red Light District in the old Sushi Itto in the Gaslamp while CIA schooled and highly credentialed Brian Redzikowski took Maitland’s spot.
 Chad White jetted to Sea Rocket Bistro in North Park.
 At the Hotel Del Coronado’s 1500 Ocean Brian Sinnott chose family over running the kitchen, Aaron Martinez is now in charge and wine director Joe Weaver just moved north.
 Jason Shaeffer opened 1500 Ocean in 2006, then moved to Windsor, Colorado, bought a restaurant, named it Chimney Park Restaurant and Bar and was just named one of OpenTable Diner’s Choice Overall Winners for 2011 (as was Addison at the Grand Del Mar).
 Carl Schroeder made it to the semi-finals for a James Beard Foundation Award in the Best Chef Pacific region (as was William Bradley of Addison in 2010), neither made the finals…

 5. San Diegans like to drink.
-According to a survey in The Daily Beast , San Diego ranks 9th in drunkest cities…This may not be an honor the city needs.
+According to a survey in , San Diego ranks 9th in drunkest cities…This may not be an honor the city needs.

 Happy New Year…May 2012 bring San Diego’s chefs, restaurants and diners great food (and service, too).
 And perhaps this year will bring a James Beard Foundation award to a deserving chef and restaurant.
 It’s last minute, but you can put in your own nominees for the awards here–just do it before December 31, 2011 at midnight.